sass/sass-site/source/blog/044-rfc-indented-syntax.md

-As a counter example, here are some places in the same stylesheet where linebreaks could end statements, so linebreaks will cause compilation errors.
+As a counter example, here are some places in the same stylesheet where linebreaks could end statements.
+These linebreaks will cause compilation errors because the _next_ line is not able to be parsed.

 > **Important!
 This code snippet demonstrates what will NOT work.**